ngxs/store/docs/advanced/shared-state.md

 # Shared States
 Shared state is the ability to get state from one state container and use its properties in another state container in a read-only manner.
-While its not natively supported it can be accomplished.
+While it's not natively supported it can be accomplished.

-Let's say you have 2 stores; Animals and Preferences.
-In your preferences store which is backed by localstorage you have the sort order for the Animals.
+Let's say you have 2 stores: Animals and Preferences.
+In your preferences store, which is backed by `localstorage`, you have the sort order for the Animals.
 You need to get the state from the preferences in order to be able to sort your animals.
 This is achievable with `selectSnapshot`.

 ```TS